EvanLovely/alfred--project-helper/readme.md

 ## Custom Scripts

 Create a folder called `scripts` in `~/projects/active` or in `~/projects` and then you can run them via `,p scripts {query}` (which will run in the site root.)

+## Help with development of this project via Git

+1. Open Alfred Prefs, go to Workflow, make a new Blank Workflow.
+Name it anything.
+2. Click the plus in the upper right > Actions > Run Script
+3. Click Open Workflow Folder
+4. Go to this folder in Terminal
+5. Delete all files inside the folder
+6. Clone the repo directly in here by running `git clone git@github.com:EvanLovely/alfred--project-helper.git .`